Which EHR companies have OpenNotes functionality?

 As EHR companies update their products to meet regulatory standards and the evolving needs of clinicians, insurers, and patients, many are making it easier to share visit notes with patients.
 Here are the companies we know support OpenNotes functionality.

 Before You Begin

-We regularly hear from patients that the user experience with electronic health records can be challenging.
-They often find themselves clicking around the patient portal, sometimes giving up before finding what they need.
-We recommend that an assessment of existing EHR functionality include examining the patient interface and involving patients along the way to ensure that the values and concerns of all who utilize the EHR will be represented.
+We regularly hear from patients that the EHR and patient portal user experience can be challenging, and they often give up before finding what they need.
+We recommend that an assessment of existing EHR functionality include examining the patient interface to see how patients experience the portal.
+We also suggest involving patient advisors in decision making to ensure that the values and concerns of all who utilize the EHR will be represented.

 "Must Have" Functionality

 These functions should be considered to give health systems and clinicians the flexibility they need to successfully implement OpenNotes and optimize patient engagement.